tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/FTP Server工具_intl.md

-The COS FTP Server tool can be used to directly operate objects and directories in COS via the FTP protocol, including uploading/downloading/deleting files and creating folders.
+The COS FTP Server tool can be used to directly manage objects and directories in COS via the FTP protocol, including uploading/downloading/deleting files and creating folders.
 This tool is developed with Python, which makes the installation easier.
 ## Operating Environment
 ### System Environment
 OS: Linux.
 It is recommended to use the CVM of Tencent Cloud CentOS 7 series.
 Windows systems are not supported for now.